-Loyalty programs are structured marketing strategies designed by merchants to encourage customers to continue to shop at or use the services of businesses associated with each program.
-These programs exist covering most types of commerce, each one having varying features and rewards-schemes.
-Examples of loyalty affiliates are Virgin Velocity and the Qantas Mall.
+Loyalty programs are structured marketing strategies designed by advertisers to encourage customers to continue to shop at or use the services of businesses associated with each program.
+These programs exist covering most types of commerce, each one having varying features and rewards schemes.
+An example of a loyalty affiliate is the Qantas Mall.

 A price comparison website is a website that compares the price of a particular product or service in different stores or from different companies.
 Examples would be Shopbot and MyShopping.

-Social Media is primarily desktop or mobile phone based applications and tools built to share information among people.
-Social media includes popular networking websites, like Facebook and Twitter.
+Social Media is primarily desktop or mobile phone-based applications and tools built to share information among people.
+Social media includes popular networking websites such as Facebook and TikTok.
 Examples are social media influencers.